DeloitteDigitalUK/jira-agile-metrics/README.md

         Burnup chart: burnup.png
         Burnup chart title: Burn-up

+To only show the 30 most recent days in the chart:

+        Burnup window: 30

 ### Burn-up chart with forecast line

 A more advanced version of the burn-up chart, which will run a Monte Carlo